ShearPlume/ShearPlume.github.io/source/_posts/DB-ae1.md

 ![image-20221111203924209](DB-ae1/image-20221111203924209.png)

-Since SEC has been assigned to 2 directors while INV has only been assigned to one, the outcome is correct
+Since SEC(Security) has been assigned to 2 directors while INV(Investment) has only been assigned to one, the outcome is correct

 #### SQL3: